 Upon completion of this course, students will be able to: specify the domain of a function; determine finite limits and limits at infinity; apply the definition of the derivative and rules for differentiation; solve applications involving derivatives; evaluate definite integrals graphically and using rules of integration; solve applications involving integration; compute derivatives and integrals of logarithmic and exponential functions; and apply techniques of integration to evaluate integrals.

-This course provides students a working knowledge of the concepts in calculus.
+This course provides students with a working knowledge of the concepts in calculus.
 Major topics include: differential and integral calculus; limits, derivatives, rules of differentiation, applications of the derivative, integration, applications of integration, logarithmic and exponential functions, and integration techniques.
-Instructional methods include: study guide, required readings, and a final exam.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Accounting, Business, Computer Science, Data Sciences, Engineering, Economics, Finance, Marketing, or Mathematics (4/19).